victoriasingz224/victoriasingz224/README.md

 ## Hi there 👋

+My name is Victoria Singh and I am studying Computer Engineering and Computer Science at USC.
+I am committed to design, sustainability, humaintarianism as well as service and I aim to advance these initiatives through appyling the concepts I learn in school to siginificant projects.

+List of completed projects:

+List of projects currently working on:

 <!--
 **victoriasingz224/victoriasingz224** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.